arushisharma17/NeuroX/README.md

 CDNs are commonly used for delivering:
 - **Static Content**: Images, videos, CSS, and JavaScript files.
 - **Dynamic Content**: Real-time data and personalized content.

 ---
+## Proxies and Load Balancing
+---

+### Proxies

+Proxies act as intermediaries between clients and servers.
+They forward client requests to servers and relay the server responses back to the clients.
+This helps in masking the identity of the client and can provide additional security by filtering requests.

+### Load Balancing

+Load balancing is a technique used to distribute network traffic across multiple servers.
+This ensures no single server bears too much demand, improving overall responsiveness and availability.

+- **Round Robin**: Requests are distributed sequentially.
+- **Least Connections**: Requests are sent to the server with the fewest active connections.
+- **IP Hash**: Requests are directed based on the client's IP address.

+---
+## Consistent Hashing
+---

+Consistent hashing is a technique used to distribute data across a distributed system in a way that minimizes reorganization when nodes are added or removed.

+### What is Consistent Hashing?

+Consistent hashing distributes load across servers using a ring-based structure.
+When a server is added or removed, only a small portion of the keys need to be remapped.

+### How It Works

+- **Hash Function**: Each request is hashed, and the result determines its placement on the ring.
+- **Nodes as Points**: Each server is a point on the ring.
+- **Mapping Requests**: Requests are assigned to the nearest server in a clockwise direction.

+### Advantages

+- **Scalability**: Easily add or remove servers with minimal disruption.
+- **Efficiency**: Balances load evenly across servers.

+---
+## SQL
+---

+### What is SQL?

+SQL (Structured Query Language) databases are relational database management systems (RDBMS) that store data in tables.
+They use structured schemas to define the data format.

+### Key Concepts

+- **Tables**: Data is stored in tables, which consist of rows and columns.
+- **Primary Keys**: Unique identifiers for table rows.
+- **Foreign Keys**: References to primary keys in other tables, establishing relationships between tables.

+### ACID Properties

+- **Atomicity**: All operations in a transaction are completed or none are.
+- **Consistency**: Transactions bring the database from one valid state to another.
+- **Isolation**: Transactions are processed independently and transparently.
+- **Durability**: Completed transactions are saved permanently.

+---
+## NoSQL
+---

+### What is NoSQL?

+NoSQL databases provide a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.

+### Types of NoSQL Databases

+- **Document Stores**: Store data in document formats like JSON (e.g., MongoDB).
+- **Key-Value Stores**: Store data as key-value pairs (e.g., Redis).
+- **Column Stores**: Store data in columns rather than rows (e.g., Cassandra).
+- **Graph Databases**: Store data in graph structures with nodes, edges, and properties (e.g., Neo4j).

+### Advantages

+- **Scalability**: Easily scale out horizontally.
+- **Flexibility**: Schema-less design allows for flexible and dynamic data models.
+- **Performance**: Optimized for specific use cases, often providing high performance for particular types of queries.

+---
+## Replication and Sharding
+---

+### Replication

+Replication involves copying data from one database server to others, ensuring high availability and redundancy.

+- **Leader-Follower**: One server (leader) handles writes, and followers replicate the data.
+- **Synchronous Replication**: Changes are replicated immediately, ensuring consistency but adding latency.
+- **Asynchronous Replication**: Changes are replicated with a delay, reducing latency but risking inconsistency.

+### Sharding

+Sharding involves splitting a database into smaller, more manageable pieces, called shards.
+Each shard is a separate database, allowing for horizontal scaling.

+- **Range-Based Sharding**: Data is divided based on ranges of values.
+- **Hash-Based Sharding**: Data is distributed based on a hash function.
+- **Challenges**: Ensuring data consistency, maintaining performance, and managing complex queries across shards.

+---
+## CAP Theorem
+---

+### What is CAP Theorem?

+The CAP Theorem states that a distributed system can achieve only two out of three guarantees: Consistency, Availability, and Partition Tolerance.

+### Components

+- **Consistency**: Every read receives the most recent write.
+- **Availability**: Every request receives a response, without guarantee that it contains the most recent write.
+- **Partition Tolerance**: The system continues to operate despite network partitions.

+### Trade-Offs

+- **CA (Consistency and Availability)**: Sacrifices partition tolerance.
+- **CP (Consistency and Partition Tolerance)**: Sacrifices availability.
+- **AP (Availability and Partition Tolerance)**: Sacrifices consistency.

+---
+## Object Storage
+---

+### What is Object Storage?

+Object storage manages data as objects, which include the data itself, metadata, and a unique identifier.

+### Features

+- **Flat Address Space**: Objects are stored in a flat namespace, improving scalability.
+- **Metadata**: Rich metadata allows for efficient indexing and retrieval.
+- **Use Cases**: Ideal for storing large unstructured data like images, videos, and backups.

+### Examples

+- **AWS S3**: A popular object storage service that provides scalable storage.
+- **Google Cloud Storage**: Another widely used object storage service.

+---
+## Message Queues
+---

+### What are Message Queues?

+Message queues enable asynchronous communication between services by storing messages in a queue until they can be processed.

+### Models

+- **Push-Based**: The queue pushes messages to the consumer.
+- **Pull-Based**: The consumer pulls messages from the queue.

+### Benefits

+- **Decoupling**: Allows services to operate independently.
+- **Scalability**: Handles high loads by queuing messages for later processing.
+- **Reliability**: Ensures messages are not lost and are processed eventually.

+---
+## MapReduce
+---

+### What is MapReduce?

+MapReduce is a programming model for processing large data sets with a distributed algorithm on a cluster.

+### Process

+- **Map Phase**: Processes input data and converts it into a set of key-value pairs.
+- **Shuffle and Sort Phase**: Groups the key-value pairs by key.
+- **Reduce Phase**: Processes each group and combines the values to produce the final output.

+### Applications

+- **Data Processing**: Used for tasks like sorting, counting, and data analysis on large data sets.
+- **Hadoop**: An open-source framework that implements MapReduce for distributed processing.

+---